DevExpress-Examples/obsolete-how-to-use-vgridcontrol-instead-of-the-layoutcontrol-in-the-detailview/Readme.md

 <strong>========================================</strong>
-<p><strong>This example is now obsolete and is no longer maintained, because this custom VGridControl layout implementation is now quite rare.
-Second, it is better to implement a custom LayoutManager for this task, rather than embedding a fake ViewItem into the existing DetailView layout.</strong></p>
+<p><strong>This example is now obsolete and is no longer maintained, because this custom VGridControl layout implementation is now quite rare and it is better to implement a custom LayoutManager for this task.</strong></p>
 <strong>========================================</strong>